Leersia lenticularis Michx.

 Many of the forces affecting the habitat of L. lenticularis are human-caused but beyond the control of local land managers.
 For example, the timing and frequency of flooding is largely under the control of the U.S. Army Corps of Engineers, who control the locks and dams on the Mississippi River.
 Also, water quality is dependent upon upstream pollution and storm water management.
 Another major concern is the invasion of non-native plant species, particularly Phalaris arundinacea (reed canary grass).
-No one has yet devised an effective and practical plan for controling this invasive species in natural habitats.
+No one has yet devised an effective and practical plan for controlling this invasive species in natural habitats.

 Best Time to Search

 The best time to search for L. lenticularis is when reproductive structures are present, from mid-July through September.

 Conservation Efforts in Minnesota